keriganmarketing/gulfclerk/wp-content/plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.17.68 =
+* Updated code for compatibility with WP 4.9.7 (latest release).
+* Removed wrong size dashicon from Settings link in plugin list.
+* Removed the broken link to vote WORKS on wordpress.org.
+* Reordered priorety on fixing Known Threats to be more efficient.

+= 4.17.58 =
+* Updated code for compatibility with WP 4.9.4 (latest release).
+* Fixed dashicons sizing in css.
+* Add ability to update registration email from within the plugin settings.
+* Cleaned up expired nonce tokens left behind from an older version.

+= 4.17.57 =
+* Updated code for compatibility with WP 4.9.3 (latest release).
+* Fixed registration form and alternate domain for definition updates to work on HTTPS.
+* Fixed the wording on the Title check error message.

 = 4.17.44 =
 * Added Title check to make sure it does say you were hacked.